Richiefinegan11/finesse_fitness/README.md

   * See my personal account information so that I can manage my details.
   * Change the membership easily so that I can control what benefits and expenses I'm having.
   * See my order history so that I can have the confirmation and details for all of them in one place and manage them easily.
-  * Can see the estimated date of delivery so that I can arrange to receive the package.
   * Receive benefits as a member so that I get my money's worth.

 * As an admin I want to: